North Korea's Kim shows off banned missiles to Russian minister | Law-Order

 State media photographs showed Kim at a large flashy performance flanked by Shoigu and Li, with a backdrop that included a slogan used by the Chinese army during the Korean War vowing to "resist U.S. aggressors".
 Later North Korea held a widely anticipated nighttime military parade, an event expected to showcase its latest weapons, South Korea's Yonhap news agency reported.

 Pyongyang's state media had not reported on the parade as of Thursday night.
-'PUTIN REACHING OUT TO OTHERS FOR WAR SUPPORT'
+U.S. CONCERNS

-White House national security spokesman John Kirby said Russia's overtures to North Korea reflected its difficulties procuring arms.
-"It's been no secret ...
-Mr Putin is reaching out to other countries for help and support in fighting his war in Ukraine.
-And that includes, we know, some outreach to (North Korea)," he said.
+Washington was "incredibly concerned" about ties between Moscow and Pyongyang, U.S. State Department deputy spokesperson Vedant Patel said.
+"Russia's support for these unlawful weapons programs - by blocking additional action at the UN Security Council, by participating in events in Pyongyang celebrating these weapons, by failing to crack down on DPRK sanction-evasion activities - all of this just highlights how detrimental (Moscow) has become to preserving international peace and security," Patel said.

-The White House has said North Korea has shipped weapons including infantry rockets and missiles to Russia.
+Washington says North Korea has shipped weapons including infantry rockets and missiles to Russia for use in Ukraine.
 North Korea and Russia deny conducting arms transactions.

 "It may signify that the current geopolitical circumstances are starting to erode Russia's long-standing interest in preserving the global non-proliferation regime," said Artyom Lukin, at Russia's Far Eastern Federal University in Vladivostok.
 The simultaneous visits by high-ranking officials were a sign of a revival of the Russian-Chinese-North Korean coalition that originally existed in the late 1940s and 1950s, though now likely to be led from Beijing rather than Moscow, he added.